Plastic Bag and Film Plastics Recycling for Consumers

 Plastic produce bags with ALL food residue removed

 Plastic bread bags with ALL food residue removed

 Plastic cereal bags with ALL food residue removed

 Plastic frozen food bags with ALL food residue removed

-Plastic wrap from paper products (paper towels, etc)
+Plastic wrap from paper products (paper towels, toilet paper, etc)

 Plastic salt bags with rigid plastic handles removed

 Plastic stretch/shrink wrap with all food residue removed

 Plastic zipper type bags WITHOUT rigid plastic closing mechanism